 - Wear closed shoes, especially if they are plastic-lined

-- Keep your feet wet for prolonged periods of time
+- Keep your feet wet for long periods

 - Sweat a lot